 - (Source: Strathern A, Stewart PJ [2010] Curing and healing: Medical Anthropology in global perspective.
 2nd Ed., Carolina Academic Press, Chapter 8, pp.123-124) The indigenous Walbiri doctors in the North Kimberley area of Western Australia are not persons who have healed themselves of sickness, as shamans are commonly said to be.
 They are under pressure from mission health personnel, who sometimes regard them as heathens (barbarians) and interferers.
 The Walbiri doctors themselves say their mabanba, healing spirit, is weakened by white man's medicine.
 In interpreting illness, they may say it is caused by millelba or by tjanba, punishing spirits, or possession of mamul spirits, or yarda sorcery, in which solid objects are projected into people's bodies.
 The mabanba familiar can fly out and look for the source of sorcery that has been made against a sick person.
-"Mabanba embodies the omnipotence of doctors, as the object psychology of the peple requires" Mamul spirits attack a victim's kidney fat, which then has to be replaced by the Walbiri doctor.
+"Mabanba embodies the omnipotence of doctors, as the object psychology of the people requires" Mamul spirits attack a victim's kidney fat, which then has to be replaced by the Walbiri doctor.
 Poison sticks of mulga tree wood are used to sing yarda sorcery into people. (skip) John Cawte (1974) discusses a number of individual victims of sorcery whom he thought to be suffering from paranoid schizophrenia, pathological personality, depressive state, hypochondriasis, organic brain deterioration, amd carcinoma.
 Issues are (1) Are these descriptions intended to suggest that the ideas about sorcery have in the first place originated with such individuals?
 (2) If so, how?
-(3) If not, what about the cases of other victims who were not psychotic, etc.? - Suppose that you face the rejection by Walbiri doctors during health-related field activity in North Kimberley.
-Will you admit the doctor's opinion?
+(3) If not, what about the cases of other victims who were not psychotic, etc.? - Like this case, if the Western medical practitioners make conflicts with shaman, which should be prioritized for indigenous people? - Prop side: Shaman should be prioritized. - Opp side: Western medical practice (by mission health personnel) should be prioritized.